Home business ideas: 20+ businesses you can start from home in Australia

 Startup budget

-Different businesses need different levels of money to start.
+Different businesses need different levels of investment to get started.
+Use a startup budget to plan your expenses.
 Service-based businesses often start for under $1,000, while product businesses may need $5,000 or more for initial inventory and equipment.
+Factor in ongoing costs like software subscriptions, marketing and insurance.

 Home environment